 Abi Chamberlain, Solutions Director and DEI Advocate at Trinnovo Group

 ‘A neurodiverse-friendly workplace can look like many different things.
 From clear, consistent meeting practises and quiet workspaces to letting go of scepticism over a lack of eye contact and considering how subtle humour is used - ultimately, it all comes down to the way you support individuals to enable them to perform to their best.
 Make sure that you know your colleagues and ask them what they need to perform well.
 By opening communication channels that allow people to operate outside of dated and limiting norms, I believe we will unlock performance and create a more inclusive environment for everyone.’

 If you Need Support

 Optimising business performance means taking a people-first approach to life and building a more inclusive workplace is one piece of a complex and ever-changing jigsaw.
-If you need support with your strategy, your culture, your people or your mission, reach out to our solutions director Abi Chamberlain today, we’d love to help you make a positive impact as you implement positive, sustainable change.
+If you need support with your strategy, your culture, your people or your mission, reach out to our solutions director at Trinnovo Consulting, Abi Chamberlain, today, we’d love to help you make a positive impact as you implement positive, sustainable change.